microsoft/vcpkg-docs/vcpkg/consume/caching-workload-identity-federation.md

 named `vcpkg-docs-identity-connection`.
 At this point, Azure DevOps should be showing an issuer and subject identifier.

-In another tab, to the Azure Portal navigate to the managed identity created in step 1.
+In another tab, go to the Azure Portal navigate to the managed identity created in step 1.
 On the left select Settings/Federated Credentials, and select 'Add Credential'.
 In the drop down, select 'Other'.
 Copy the 'Issuer URL' and 'Subject Identifier' from Azure DevOps into the form.
 Give the federated credential a name, and press 'Add'.
 For purposes of this documentation, the name used was `azure-devops-credential`.